 NAN: That is entrepreneurial.
 That kind of wanting to have your own thing.

 BRENTON: Most people in this field either become a professor at an academic institution or work for a biotech company doing research.

 A lot of the UConn Technology Incubation Program (TIP) people are more interested in launching their own startups.

 I’m more academically inclined than business inclined.
 I get to study how life works every day.

 I was hired here 18 years ago.
 And it’s just kind of evolved.
 So, yes.
 It is entrepreneurial, but you know, it’s different.
 I raise a lot of money.
 But it’s not by selling anything to customers per se; it’s all by getting grants.

-NP: That goes back to the beginning of our conversation.
+NAN: That goes back to the beginning of our conversation.
 There’s definitely a business side to what you do.
 How have you taught yourself those skills?

-BG: By the seat of my pants!
+BRENTON: By the seat of my pants!